MarcelW1323/clean_business_chart/clean_business_chart/README.rst

   * fixed cosmetic bug with AC-scenario when total equals 0, stacked bar on the right has an element of zero in version 0.2.13

+  * added support for parameter footnote in version 0.2.15

 * BarWithWaterfall, the second chart released in version 0.2.2

   * added support for parameter sort_chart in version 0.2.4